Jilemnice: Geography

-The Jilemka stream flows through the town into the Jizerka river, which flows through the northern part of the municipal territory.
+The Jizerka River flows through the northern part of the municipal territory.
+The Jilemka Stream flows through the town into the Jizerka.

 History

-Jilemnice was founded at the beginning of the 14th century as an economic centre of an extensive Štěpanice manor owned by the Waldstein family.
+The first written mention of Jilemnice is from 1350.
+Jilemnice was founded probably in the 1320s as an economic centre of an extensive Štěpanice estate owned by the Waldstein family.
 The regular ground plan of the historic centre indicates that the town was probably founded on a green field.
 Because of its secluded location, the town developed in a slower pace than other towns in fertile inland.
 However, Jilemnice's isolation protected the town against serious war damage for years.
-The town development was even more restricted from 1492 when the Waldstein family divided the manor into two parts.
+The town development was even more restricted from 1492, when the Waldstein family divided the estate into two parts.

 In the 15th and 16th centuries, the main economic activities were ore mining and linen production.
-During the Thirty Years' War the town was burned down by Swedish army and after the war, the town failed to follow up on the previous sources of livelihood.
+During the Thirty Years' War, the town was burned down by the Swedish army and after the war, the town failed to follow up on the previous sources of livelihood.

-In 1701, both parts of the manor were acquired and merged by the Harrach noble family.
+In 1701, both parts of the estate were acquired and merged by the Harrach noble family.
 Since then, Jilemnice began to prosper again.
 Harrachs' progressive economic policy led to raising of local linen industry to the world level.
 During the first half of the 19th century, the linen industry gradually declined.
 In 1873, the Textile Industrial School was founded.

-Until 1918, Jilemnice was part of the Austrian monarchy (Austria side after the compromise of 1867), head of the district of the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.
+Jilemnice continued to develop in the interwar period and became a tourist resort, but the war had a negative impact on the economy and tourism.
+After the war, the town's economy shifted to the engineering and food industries.

 Demographics

+Economy

+The largest industrial employer based in the town is the Czech branch of the Devro company, a manufacturer of collagen casings for food products.
+From the service sector, the most important employer is the local hospital.

+Transport

+The I/14 road from Liberec to Trutnov passes through the town.

+Jilemnice is located on the railway line Jablonec nad Jizerou–Martinice v Krkonoších.

 Sights

 The main landmark of the town is Jilemnice Castle.
 It is a Renaissance building from the 16th century, built on the site of a former fortress.
 Between 1714 and 1895, it was gradually rebuilt into its present form.
 Today it houses the Giant Mountains Museum.

+The Church of Saint Lawrence is one of the most valuable buildings in Jilemnice.
+The church was built in the Baroque style in 1729–1735.